-Admittedly, we aren’t sure why this works but it often does!
+Admittedly, we aren’t sure why this works, but it often does!
 Ask someone to call you using the Phone App.
 When the call shows up on-screen, toggle the side switch or mute button back and forth a couple of times, landing in the OFF position (no orange.)

 Try A Settings Reset

-But it does return all your personalized settings to defaults, meaning you need to reenter things like passwords, Touch ID fingerprints, WiFi passcodes and so forth.
+But it does return all your personalized settings to defaults, meaning you need to re-enter things like passwords, Touch ID fingerprints, WiFi passcodes and so forth.
 So, yup, it’s very time-consuming, but many of our readers report it works.

 Go to Settings > General > Reset > Reset All Settings